Paloona Dam

-The Paloona Power Station is a conventional hydroelectric power station located in northern Tasmania, Australia.

-Technical details
+The Paloona Dam is a concrete-faced rock-fill embankment dam across the Forth River, located in northern Tasmania, Australia.
+Completed in 1971, the resultant reservoir, Lake Paloona, was established for the purpose of generation of hydroelectricity via the adjacent Paloona Power Station, a run-of-the-river hydroelectric power station.

+The dam, its reservoir, and the power station are owned and operated by Hydro Tasmania.

+Dam and reservoir overview

+The concrete-face rockfill dam wall is 43 m high and 171 m long.
+When full, Lake Paloona has capacity of 19100 ML and covers 178 ha, drawn from a catchment area of 759 km2.
+The uncontrolled spillway has a flow capacity of 2040 m3/s.

+Hydroelectric power station

-Part of the MerseyForth scheme that comprises seven hydroelectric power stations, the Paloona Power Station is the final station in the scheme.
-The power station is located immediately below the rock-filled concrete faced Paloona Dam which forms Lake Paloona.
-Water from the lake is fed to the power station by a short single penstock under the dam.
+The Paloona Power Station is part of the MerseyForth scheme that comprises seven run-of-the-river hydroelectric power stations and one mini-hydro power station.
+The final station in the scheme, the Paloona Power Station is located immediately below the dam wall.
+Water from Lake Paloona is fed to the power station by a short single penstock under the dam.

-The power station was commissioned in 1972 by the Hydro Electric Corporation (TAS) with a Fuji Kaplan turbine, with a generating capacity of 30 MW of electricity.

-In 2014 the turbine was upgraded to a more efficient Andritz Kaplan turbine, which also has a generating capacity of 30 MW of electricity.
+The power station was commissioned in 1972 by the Hydro Electric Corporation (TAS) with a Fuji Kaplan-type turbine, with a generating capacity of 30 MW.
+In 2014 the turbine was upgraded to a more efficient Andritz Kaplan-type turbine, which also has a generating capacity of 30 MW.
 The station output, estimated to be 151 GWh annually, is fed to TasNetworks' transmission grid via an 11 kV/110 kV Siemens generator transformer to the outdoor switchyard.